Can developers survive without a good search in their editor? Who has never used the famous find and replace trick in

 - It’s blazing fast (written in Go).
 Einstein was wrong: you can go beyond light speed.

 - It allows you to search in your terminal whatever file or history you want.

 - It can be coupled with Vim to search in many stuff like buffers, tags, the command history, the open files history…

 Here are some basic examples:

-:Files- Search a file in your working directory and subdirectories
+:Files- Search for a file in your working directory and subdirectories.

-:Buffers- Search a file open in one of your buffer
+:Buffers- Search for a file open in one of your buffer.

-:History- Search a file in your open file history
+:History- Search for a file in your open file history.

 fzf is a powerful tool, but it’s not enough to search a precise occurrence in a bunch of files.
 You need another crazy fast CLI: ripgrep.

 ripgrep will bring under your little fingers the best search engine I’ve ever seen in any IDE.
 No more, no less.